Wedding readings for every kind of couple

 Then live with me, and be my love.

-Unashamedly romantic wedding readings
+Unashamedly romantic wedding readings and poems

 From Jane Eyre by Charlotte Brontë